janboddez/post-format-filter-2/README.md

 # Post Format Filter 2
-Adds a Post Format filter to the admin Posts Screen.
+Adds a Post Format filter to the WP Admin Posts Screen.

 This plugin is a fork of the 7-year-old [Post Format Filter](https://wordpress.org/plugins/post-format-filter/) plugin.
 I shortened the code a bit, removing outdated functionality and replacing global variables with proper WordPress functions that have since been introduced.